rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

   ["The Async Ecosystem"](../02_execution/01_chapter.md) section for more details.

-Some language features you may be used to from regular Rust are not yet available in async Rust.
+Some language features you may be used to from synchronous Rust are not yet available in async Rust.
 Notably, Rust does not let you declare async functions in traits.
 Instead, you need to use workarounds to achieve the same result, which can be more verbose.